Magicboomliu/Magicboomliu.github.io/_pages/about.md

 🔔 News
 ======
+* [06/2026] Our Paper: "StereoSplat+: Feed-Forward Stereo Gaussian Splatting with Diffusion-Assisted Progressive Inference" has been accepted by IROS2026.
 * [06/2026] Received Best Paper Award, Symposium on Sensing via Image Information ([SSII 2025](http://www.ok.sc.e.titech.ac.jp/topic/SSII2026Wu.jpg)).
 * [03/2026] I have received the "Graduate Research Encouragement Award" from the Society of Automotive Engineers of Japan (JSAE).
 * [01/2026] I have completed my PhD defense presentation for the doctoral thesis in the Institute of Science, Tokyo, titled "Deep Learning Based Stereo Vision: From Robust Stereo Matching to Feed-Forward 3D Reconstruction."